Women's, Gender, and Sexuality Studies (WGS) - Courses

 Globalization, Women, and Work

 This course examines the global and often exploitative experiences of women, migrating from one part of the world to another for work.
 As women leave their countries of origin, many find themselves working as nannies, sex workers, house cleaners and modern-day slaves in sweatshops.
 These work environments often create vulnerability, discrimination, and abuse of women within the private and public institutions of their host countries.
 The course will also use in-depth personal narratives and a focus on grassroots social movements to witness how women resist workplace policies and domestic laws to campaign for their rights, despite cultural and political constraints.
-Prerequisite: WGS 100 or WGS 130 or EFN 205 or ERS 100.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, EFN 205, or ERS 100.
 (Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Alternate Years.

 WGS 340 Cr.3